-Taking the time to plan for and manage delays makes a difference in the types of profit and loss you’ll see and whether your project will be a success or failure.
+Taking the time to plan for and manage delays can make a difference in the level of success you will see in your projects.

 Strategy 1: Plan and Account for the Unexpected

 Delays can be prevented with accurate planning.
 Everything from the estimate to the schedule has to be accurate.
-Review the contract to ensure project phases, milestones, and timeframes are accurate as well as realistic.
+Review the contract to ensure project phases, milestones, and timeframes are accurate and realistic.
 Think about factors that influence your schedule.
-Things like weather and delivery issues can have an impact on your schedule.
+Items like weather and delivery issues can have an impact on your schedule.

 Strategy 2: Participate in the Design Phase

-It’s important to have an understanding of every stage of a project; however, being involved in the design phase can help you to see potential delays ahead of time so that you can fix them before the project reaches the final stage.
+It’s important to have an understanding of every stage of the project.
+However, being involved in the design phase can help you to see potential delays ahead of time so that you can fix them before the project reaches the final stage.

 Strategy 3: Understand Clients’ Needs

-Clients change their minds, and although this can cause a bit of frustration, no project will be completed without changes 100 percent of the time.
+Clients change their minds, and although this can cause a bit of frustration, no project will be completed without a few changes.
 It’s important to establish a relationship with the client and communicate the impact of changes.
 Giving them insight from a monetary, time, and chain-effect standpoint can help eliminate unnecessary changes.
 To keep changes in check, have a change management plan in place so there will be a system for requesting and approving changes.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.